• Skip to primary navigation

 Instructions

-• Preheat the oven to 350°F. Butter the sides and bottom of a 7 X 11 baking dish
+• Preheat the oven to 350°F. Butter the sides and bottom of a 7 X 11 inch baking dish.

 • In a medium mixing bowl whisk the cream, salt, and pepper until well blended

-• Repeat with the remaining potatoes, butter, 1/2 cup of cheese, and cream
+• Repeat another layer with the remaining potatoes, butter, ½ cup of the cheese, and remaining cream mixture.

 • Cover with foil and bake in the preheated oven for 30 minutes